truenas/documentation/content/CORE/UIReference/TopMenu/Alerts.md

 ---
 title: "Alert Notifications"
-description: "Use the Alert Notifications screen to review alerts and related options on your TrueNAS"
+description: "The Alert Notifications panel displays system alerts and provides options to dismiss or reopen dismissed alerts on your TrueNAS."
 weight: 20
 tags:
 - coretopmenu
 - corealerts
 ---

+The **Alert Notifications** panel displays system alerts and provides options to dismiss or reopen dismissed alerts on your TrueNAS.

 ![AlertsPanel](/images/CORE/AlertsPanel.png "Alerts Panel")